-5.18 Justices may give references for professional competence or character for people who are well known to them.
-A person should not be deprived of a reference because the person best able to give it is a Justice.
+5.18 Members of the Board may give references for professional competence or character for people who are well known to them.
+A person should not be deprived of a reference because the person best able to give it is a Judge.
 Giving character evidence in court or otherwise is not excluded, particularly where it may seem unfair to deprive the person concerned of the benefit of such evidence, but this should be undertaken only exceptionally.
-Consultation with the President or Deputy President of the Court is advisable before taking a decision to give evidence.
+Consultation with a senior member of the Board is advisable before taking a decision to give evidence.

-5.19 Justices will assess social and other activities in the light of their duty to maintain the dignity of their office and not to permit associations which may affect adversely their ability to discharge their duties.
+5.19 Members of the Board will assess social and other activities in the light of their duty to maintain the dignity of their office and not to permit associations which may affect adversely their ability to discharge their duties.